-No single test will troubleshoot all of the potential problems a battery can have.
+No single test will troubleshoot all the potential problems a battery can have.
 But by going through the steps in this little guide, you will cover most aspects that may be causing issues.

 These are the tools you will need: